 “It will very much depend on the level of understanding of cannabis in the future,” said Mattauch.
 “I personally think that the use of cannabis should be legalized in a limited way, in terms of number, age of the user and its place.”

-However, given that the majority of Indonesia’s population is Islam, “it seems difficult to legalize cannabis,” he continued, because under Islamic beliefs, drugs and aloholic drinks are forbidden.
+However, given that the majority of Indonesia’s population is Islam, “it seems difficult to legalize cannabis,” he continued, because under Islamic beliefs, drugs and alcoholic drinks are forbidden.

 “It will definitely get severe resistance from the community if cannabis is removed from the narcotics category or there is an attempt to localize or legalize the use of cannabis in daily life,” he stated.